mlarouche/ChronoTrigger-MSU1/README.txt

 THIS IS A WORK IN PROGRESS !

 This hack adds CD quality audio to Chrono Trigger using the MSU-1 chip invented by byuu.
-For next version I do hope to include the FMV from the PS1 version !

 The hack has been tested on bsnes-plus v073+1, higan 094 and SD2SNES.
 BSNES 070, 075 is NOT RECOMMENDED, use bsnes-plus v073.